HouGroup/mdgo/.github/pull_request_template.md

 - [ ] Type annotations are **highly** encouraged.
 Run [mypy](http://mypy-lang.org/) to type check your code.
 - [ ] Tests have been added for any new functionality or bug fixes.
 - [ ] All linting and tests pass.

-Note that the CI system will run all the above checks.
-But it will be much more efficient if you already fix most errors prior to submitting the PR.
-It is highly recommended that you use the pre-commit hook provided in the pymatgen repository.
-Simply `cp pre-commit .git/hooks` and a check will be run prior to allowing commits.